fabric8io/fabric8/docs/fabric8OnOpenShift.md

 ### Install Fabric8 Apps

-Once you have found the `kubernetes.json` file for the [app](fabric8Apps.html) you wish to install type the following using the `osc` command from OpenShift:
+Once you have found the `kubernetes.json` file for the [app](fabric8Apps.html) you wish to install type the following using the `oc` command from OpenShift:

-		osc process -v DOMAIN=$KUBERNETES_DOMAIN -f kubernetes.json | osc create -f -
+		oc process -v DOMAIN=$KUBERNETES_DOMAIN -f kubernetes.json | osc create -f -

 Or to install the current releases then choose the commands below to suit the application you wish to install: